mkturner/zsh-theme/README.md

 ### Disclaimer
 The posting of my zsh-theme configuration is hosted here on GitHub *for sharing purposes **only***.

-With that sad, This release is provided as-is, without any guarantee of support, or liability in the event of damage to your computer.
+It must be known that this release is provided as-is, without any guarantee of support, or liability in the event of damage to your computer.
 Please be aware that if you install this you are acknowledging that you have considered these consequences.

 With that said, I am open to friendly questions and comments.
-I hope to inspire others to explore and tinker with their chosen login shell, be it zsh, ksh, bash, etc.
+I hope to inspire others to embrace the terminal and explore/tinker with their chosen login shell, be it zsh, ksh, bash, etc.

 **\*The included batcharge.py only works on Mac OS X computers**